People of working age

 Normally, if you have savings of more than £16,000 you are not eligible to claim housing benefit and if you have savings of more than £6,000 you are not eligible to claim council tax reduction.

 When we calculate your housing benefit, we will ignore any of your and your partner’s savings or investments (or both) up to £6,000.
 If you have over £6,000 we will add £1 a week to your income for every £250 or part of £250 you have over £6,000.
 For example, if you have £6,600, we will count that as an extra income of £3 a week.

-Savings or investments below £6,000 are not taken into account when calculating council tax support.
+Savings or investments below £6,000 are not taken into account when calculating council tax reduction.

-How we work out housing benefit and council tax support
+How we work out housing benefit and council tax reduction

 The total of these allowances and premiums is called your ‘applicable amount’.
 Allowances are for basic needs.
 There are different rates for single people, couples and children.
 Premiums are for special needs.
 There are amounts for families, elderly people, disabled people, single-parent families and carers.